 - planned ahead for any medical care

-- made a power of attorney
+- made a power of attorney (pages 32 to 35)

-- made an advance directive.
+- made an advance directive (pages 38 to 43).

 Who will make decisions about your care?

 Usually, you, your family, carers or close friends will be involved in making everyday decisions about your care.
 But sometimes, an important or difficult decision may need to be made about your medical care or treatment in an emergency.